dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 no reason why we shouldn't do a little experimentation with what we have today, even if the solutions are imperfect.
-Until [Bolt12](http://bolt12.org/) and similar are widespread, hacking something together that just works is probably not the worst idea.
+Until [Bolt12](http://bolt12.org/) and similar are widespread, hacking something together that just works is probably not the worst idea.[^fn-interface]

 ### Final Thoughts